cpietsch/vikus-viewer-script/README.md

 npm install -g vikus-viewer-script
 ```

-Alternativly you can download or clone this repo and install the required node packages:
+Alternatively you can download or clone this repo and install the required node packages:

 ```sh
 git clone https://github.com/cpietsch/vikus-viewer-script